School of Banking and Finance

 2015 - 2016 Yonsei University School of Business, Seoul, South Korea

 2007 - 2012 University of Illinois at Urbana-Champaign, Illinois, USA

-2006 - 2007 Korea Advanced Institute of Science and Technology (KAIST), Business School, Seoul, Korea
+2006 - 2007 Korea Advanced Institute of Science and Technology (KAIST), Business School, Seoul, South Korea

-On the Systematic Volatility of Unpriced Earnings Shocks, with Timothy Johnson (SSRN) (internet appendix)
+On the Systematic Volatility of Unpriced Earnings Shocks, with Timothy Johnson (JFE) (SSRN) (internet appendix)